Suspicious Siblings: The Distribution of Mass and Spin Across Component Black Holes in Isolated Binary Evolution: Results

 Increasing the accretion limit onto \acp{BH} leads to more systems occupying the low-end tail of the \qb distribution.
 This is due to the first-born \ac{BH} being able to gain significantly more mass from accretion relative to the Eddington-limited case, and can generate systems with mass ratios of $\qb \simeq \QbLowEndExtremeEstimate$ in the most extreme cases.
 However, these extreme mass ratio systems are still rare in the context of the full population; at $\facc = 0.5$ and $\alphaCE = 1$, we find that 99\% of systems have $\qb > \QbOnePercentileFaccZeropFiveAlphaCEOneGammaEddOneEFive$ for $\gammaEdd = 10^5$, which raises to $\qb > \QbOnePercentileFaccZeropFiveAlphaCEOneGammaEddOne$ for the Eddington-limited case with $\gammaEdd = 1$.
 Thus, when considering all systems regardless if they proceeded through a \ac{MRR} or not, we find that forming binaries with mass asymmetries of more than $3$:$1$ is a rare occurrence unless super-Eddington accretion is invoked.

-\subsection{Population properties}
+\subsection{Population Properties}

-~ We now examine both component spins and mass ratios simultaneously to make broader statements about the viability of generating asymmetric mass systems with spinning primaries.
+~ We now examine both component spins and mass ratios simultaneously to make broader statements about the viability of generating asymmetric-mass systems with spinning primaries.
 Figure~\ref{fig:mass_spin_criteria} marks the fraction of systems in our full \ac{BBH} population that satisfy particular criteria of interest.
-We specifically highlight systems that proceed through \ac{MRR} ($\qb > 1$), systems that have significant asymmetries in their \ac{BH} masses ($\qb > 2$ or $\qb < 0.5$), and systems that achieve a significant primary \ac{BH} spin ($a > 0.2$).
+We specifically highlight the systems that proceed through \ac{MRR} ($\qb > 1$), systems that have significant asymmetries in their \ac{BH} masses ($\qb > 2$ or $\qb < 0.5$), and systems that achieve a significant primary \ac{BH} spin ($a > 0.2$).

 As shown in Figure~\ref{fig:qb_dist}, the number of systems that proceed through a \ac{MRR} is significantly enhanced with increasing accretion efficiency (blue and green lines).
-However, even for perfectly conservative \ac{MT} where all of the material from the donor is accepted by the accretor, the number of system that have significantly asymmetric masses and non-negligible spins in the primary \ac{BH} are small (yellow and orange lines).
-Across our Eddington-limited population models, $\PercentageFaccOneQbGreaterTwoSpinGreaterZeropTwo$ satisfy this criteria at $\facc = 1$; this number drops by and order of magnitude or more for lower values of $\facc$.
+However, even for perfectly conservative \ac{MT} where all of the material from the donor is accepted by the accretor, the number of systems that have significantly asymmetric masses and nonnegligible spins in the primary \ac{BH} is small (yellow and orange lines).
+Across our Eddington-limited population models, \PercentageFaccOneQbGreaterTwoSpinGreaterZeropTwo satisfy this criteria at $\facc = 1$; this number drops by an order of magnitude or more for lower values of $\facc$.
 Therefore, in the efficient \ac{AM} transport paradigm, we find the formation of systems with asymmetric masses and spinning primary \acp{BH} to be inefficient even for the most optimistic assumptions about \ac{MT} physics.